 What the 2025 Tax Bill Means for Restaurants and Breweries

-If you own a restaurant or brewery, there’s a good chance you’ve heard something about the new tax bill passed in July.
-It’s officially called the 2025 Tax Relief Act, and while it’s 900 pages long, we’ll cut to the stuff that actually matters for food and beverage business owners.
+If you own a restaurant or brewery, you’ve probably heard about the new tax bill for restaurants and breweries passed in July.
+Officially called the 2025 Tax Relief Act, it spans 900 pages but we’ll focus on the sections that really matter for food and beverage business owners.

 In short: there’s a new personal tax deduction for tips and overtime, but there’s also more reason than ever to clean up how you handle tips in your payroll system because most restaurants still get this wrong.